Sid672/Rangoli/README.md

 ## 5 Steps to draw breakfast plate:
+Follow each step correctly and it's easy to draw this!
 ### 1) Install python turtle
+PythonTurtle strives to provide the lowest-threshold way to learn Python.
+Students command an interactive Python shell (similar to the IDLE development environment) and use Python functions to move a turtle displayed on the screen.
 ```pyhton
 pip install PythonTurtle
 ```
 ### 2) Import python turtle and set screen and turtle name
+Now import turtle and set up screen.
+So in this case screen name is s and turtle name is t.
+You can change the name like screen name is display or view and turtle name is pet, it depends on you which name you like.
 ```python
 import turtle
 s = turtle.Screen()
 t = turtle.Turtle()
 ```
 ### 3) Set color of background and pen
+For setting background color we are using bgcolor() I am using black color here, for the pen we can use multiple colors like here red, orange, yellow, light green etc.
+You can choose your favorite colors also.
 ```python
 #color of background
 turtle.bgcolor("black")